An expression for the Homflypt polynomial and some applications: The Primary Results

 A few comments are in order about this theorem.
-First, the formula for the trivial knot on one strand depends on a writhe of zero.
-Second, the formula for two strands is equivalent to (\ref{Htorusstdform}).
-Third, $p_{1}$ is exactly what it has to be in order for the identity, $P_{\widehat{\beta}}(1, z) = \nabla_{\widehat{\beta}}(z)$, to be satisfied.
+First, the formula for $n=1$ depends on a writhe of zero.
+Second, the formula for $n=2$ is equivalent to (\ref{Htorusstdform}).
+Third, the formula for $n \leq 3$ has $0 = q_0 = q_1 = q_2$.
+Finally, $h_{1}$ is exactly what is needed to satisfy the identity, $P_{\widehat{\beta}}(1, z) = \nabla_{\widehat{\beta}}(z)$; $h_1$ could be rewritten in a fashion similar to $h_0, h_2$.
+This result appears to be a consequence of H.~Murakami's Theorem 1, p.~409 \cite{69}, but the suitable choice of $n$ independent values is unclear; neither will the Corollary, p.~410 \cite{69}, suffice for the $n$-braid case.
+See Appendix~\ref{ProofHcoeffrel} for a proof.

-A closer inspection of the forms for $p_j$, $q_0$, and $q_2$, shows a new set of relations is satisfied.
-It is expected that the sum of the Laurent coefficient polynomials will be the Conway polynomial, but more is true.
-The following theorem introduces a system of linear equations, with coefficients in the ring of polynomials over the integers, that is satisfied by the Laurent coefficient polynomials, $h_j$\,.
+A closer inspection of the forms for $h_j$, $q_0$, and $q_2$, reveals a set of relations, described by Theorem~\ref{HLaurentcoeffrel} (recall some $h_j$ may be zero).
+Independent means that for a fixed choice of $w$ and $n$, a set of $ f_j $ can satisfy one of (\ref{HLaurentrel1}, \ref{HLaurentrel2}) and not satisfy the other.

-\begin{theorem} The Laurent coefficient polynomials for a link, $\widehat\beta$, with $\beta \in B_n$, satisfy the following relations.
-These are independent for $n>1$\,.
+\begin{thm} The Laurent MFW polynomials associated with a braid, $\beta \in B_n$, satisfy the following relations with $f_j=h_j$.
+These relations are independent for $n>1$\,.

-Any set of $n$ functions, $\{f_j\}_0^{n-1}$, that satisfy both equations, will also satisfy the following family of equations for each integer, $\kappa$:
+Any set of $n$ functions, $\{f_j\}_0^{n-1}$, that satisfy (\ref{HLaurentrel1}) and (\ref{HLaurentrel2}), will also satisfy the following family of equations for each integer, $\kappa$: